 Step 8: Remove the gluten-free pumpkin scones from the oven and allow them to cool for a few minutes on the sheet tray before transferring them to a cooling rack.

 Step 9 (Optional): While the scones are cooling, prepare the simple vanilla glaze by combining the ingredients in a small bowl.
-If your glaze is too thick, add some additional 1-2 teaspoons of milk.
+If your glaze is too thick, add an additional 1-2 teaspoons of milk.
 Please be aware a little goes a long way.
 Once the scones are cool, use a spoon and drizzle them with the vanilla glaze.
 Discard any leftover glaze you may have and allow the gluten-free scones to sit for about 15 minutes before enjoying them so the glaze can set up.

 Storage & Freezing